Fitness age calculator for a rough cardio-fitness estimate.

 Individual Variation: Fitness age is based on population averages and may not accurately reflect individual health status.
 Factors such as genetics, medical conditions, medications, and measurement accuracy can significantly affect results.
 Use fitness age as a general guide rather than an absolute health indicator.

-Accuracy Limitations: Self-reported fitness age calculations have typical accuracy ranges of ±3-5 years.
-For precise fitness assessments, consider professional testing including VO₂ max measurement, comprehensive fitness evaluations, or supervised exercise testing.
+Accuracy Limitations: Self-reported fitness age calculations are broad estimates.
+For a tighter answer, consider professional testing including VO₂ max measurement, comprehensive fitness evaluations, or supervised exercise testing.

 Gradual Progression: Focus on gradual, sustainable improvements in fitness rather than rapid changes.
 Sudden increases in exercise intensity can increase injury risk.
 Monitor your body's response to training and adjust programs based on recovery, energy levels, and overall well-being.